martinkr/jQuery.channel/README.markdown

 <a name="README">[jQuery.channel](https://github.com/martinkr/jQuery.channel)</a>
 =======
-jQuery.channel is a complete publish / subsriber implementation build on top of jQuery.Callbacks.
+jQuery.channel is a complete pub/sub implementation build on top of jQuery.Callbacks.

 ###Features
 - preserves the jQuery-chain! $('div').channel('subscribe' ... )
-- use wildcards - subscribe to multiple channels with just one call: $.channel('subscribe','CHANNEL/SUB*',myFunction)
+- use regular expressions as wildcards begining on the starting position within the string. - subscribe to multiple channels with just one call: $.channel('subscribe','CHANNEL/SUB*',myFunction)

 ## Examples